Welcome to the Worldwide Greathead family my One-Name Study - Person Page 8

 #193, b.
 21 May 1943, d.
 30 August 1944

 Elizabeth Julie Dwerryhouse was born on 21 May 1943 in Cameron Hospital, West Hartlepool, Durham, England.1 She was the daughter of William Thomas Dwerryhouse and Elizabeth Agnes Storer.
-She died from tubercular meningitis on 30 August 1944 in Seaton Carew, Hartlepool, Durham, England, aged 1.2 She was buried in Holy Trinity Church, Seaton Carew, Hartlepool, Durham, England.3
+She died from tubercular meningitis aged 15 months on 30 August 1944 in Seaton Carew, Durham, England, aged 1.2 William and Agnes were buried under the same gravestone, together with their babies Julie and Jill.3

 Sources of Information